which generates a random time at a 15-minute interval.

 To quickly fill a range of cells with random text values, you can use a formula based on the CHOOSE and RANDBETWEEN functions.
 In the example shown, the formula in C5 is: = CHOOSE ( RANDBETWEEN ( 1 , 4 ), "Red" , "Blue" , "...

-In this video, we'll look at a few ways to generate random values with the RANDBETWEEN function.
-You can use this approach to generate random numbers, random prices, random dates, and even random text values.
-This is a great way to create...
+In this video, we'll look at a few ways to generate random values with the RANDBETWEEN function, including random dates, random prices, and random workdays...

 Excel Formula Training